CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

   + `encryption_key`:(string) The public key that was used to encrypt the values present in SecureProperties dictionary.If the given public key is not same as device connector's public key, an error reponse with appropriate error message is thrown back.
   + `file_mode`:(int) File permission to set on the transferred file.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `secure_properties`: A dictionary of encrypted secure values mapped against the secure property name.
+  + `secure_properties`:(JSON as string) A dictionary of encrypted secure values mapped against the secure property name.
 The values that are encrypted using AES key must be mapped against the secure property name with a 'AES' prefixDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.
   + `source_file_path`:(string) Source file path on the Intersight connected device.
 * `message_type`:(string) The type of SSH message to send to the remote server.* `ExecuteCommand` - Execute a SSH command on the remote server.* `NewSession` - Open a new SSH connection to the remote server.* `FileTransfer` - Transfer a file from Intersight connected device to the remote server.* `CloseSession` - Close the SSH connection to the remote server.
 * `ssh_command`:(HashMap) - SSH command to execute on the remote server.